-Broadwalk Dental Practice is in the centre of Buxton in Derbyshire and provides NHS dental care and treatment for adults and children.
+Pearce & Nobles @ Sawley Dental is between Nottingham and Derby close to junction 25 of the M1 motorway and provides NHS and private dental care and treatment for adults and children.

 Car parking spaces, including dedicated parking for people with disabilities, are available near the practice.